Positive Behavioural Support Policy

 Review

-As with all good practice, review should be an ongoing process but also needs to ascertain the effectiveness of strategies being used to address any behaviours of concern and to assess staff consistency.
-It is likely therefore that monitoring is intensive in the early stages with Team Managers analysing documentation along with the PBS Lead and assistant PBS practitioner.
+As with all good practice, review should be an ongoing process, but it also needs to ascertain the effectiveness of strategies being used to minimise distress.
+It is likely, therefore, that monitoring is intensive in the early stages with Team Managers analysing documentation along with the PBS Leads.
 Strategies will be monitored and reviewed at team meetings, with the person, supporters and MDT on an ongoing basis.

 Sue Paton